 Environmental and biodiversity projects

-Helping biodiversity with wildflowers
+Helping biodiversity with wildflower

 2018 was an exciting trial year due to the purchase of a Mzuri strip till drill, a one-pass drill which cultivates, drills, and reconsolidates the ground in one go.
 This conservation farming method improves soil moisture and organic matter content whilst reducing soil erosion and run off which negatively impact upon water quality.